skooter500/csresources/README.md

 - https://github.com/skooter500/GP-2022-2023/blob/master/assignments.md

 # Game Engines 1
-Semester 1, year 4 for comp sci students and semester 1 year 3 for game design students.
+Semester 1, year 4 for CS  and semester 1 year 3 for game design.
 Game Engines 1 is maths, physics and coding for game developers.
-For computer science students this a great example of applied computer science (i.e. the *head fake*).
+For CS this a great example of applied CS (i.e. the *head fake*).

 ## Example Courses